AVEVA/AVEVA-Samples/Basic/JavaScript/NodeJs/readme.rst

 -----------------

 An ordered series of events is stored in a QiStream.
-All you have to do is create a local QiStream instance, give it an id, assign it a type, and submit it to the Qi service.
+All you have to do is create a local QiStream instance, give it an Id, assign it a type, and submit it to the Qi service.
 You may optionally assign a QiStreamBehavior to the stream.
 The value of the ``TypeId`` property is the value of the QiType ``Id`` property.